 DHS Change Report Form: Use this form to report changes in your situation to your county or Tribal Nation.

 I need to send verification documents (proofs) to my county or Tribal Nation.
 Where do I send them?

-You can send your verification documents directly to your county or Tribal Nation, or upload them directly on MNbenefits.
-Find how to send documents to your county or Tribal Nation here.
+You can send verification documents directly to your county or Tribal Nation by clicking on the ‘Upload documents’ button on our homepage, or upload your documents here.
+Find more ways to send documents to your county or Tribal Nation.